-- □ 2-3 times
+2-3 times

-- □ More than 3 times
+More than 3 times

-- □ Unsure
+Unsure

-- Prefer not to say
+Prefer not to say

-- 6. In the past year, how many times have you stayed with someone because you did not have a place of your own?
+6. past year, how many times have you stayed with someone because d not have a place of your own?

-- □ None
+None

-- □ Once
+Once

-- □ 2-3 times
+2-3 times

-- More than 3 times
+More than 3 times

-- □ Unsure
+Unsure

-- Prefer not to say
+Prefer not to say

-- 7. In the past year, what was the main reason that you needed to stay with someone else?
+7. past year, what was the main reason that you needed to stay with one else?

-- 8. In the past year, what kind of assistance or services might have helped you to keep your housing or find another place of your own to live?
+8. past year, what kind of assistance or services might have helped you p your housing or find another place of your own to live?

 E. Social Network

-1. Do you have family members that live in this community?
+1. Do you u have family members that live in this community?

+No -> Go to E3

+Yes

-2. Are you able to rely on these family members for support?
+2. Are yo ou able to rely on these family members for support?

+No -> Go to E3

-$\hfill \label{eq:constraint}$ Yes - If yes, what type of support? (e.g. emotional, financial, housing
+□ housin Yes - If yes, what type of support? (e.g. emotional, financial, ig

-3. Do you have friends that live in this community?
+3. Do you u have friends that live in this community?
+No -> Go to E5 Yes

-4. Are you able to rely on these friends for support?
+4. Are yo ou able to rely on these friends for support?
+No -> Go to E3

+Yes

-If yes, what type of support? (e.g. emotional, financial, housing)
+f yes, what type of support? (e.g. emotional, financial, housing)

-5. Would you say that the number of people you know in the community is, (Interviewer: Read responses and description)
+5. you say that the number of people you know in the community is, ewer: Read responses and description)

-\Box Adequate - You're satisfied with the number of people you know in the community .
+□ the co Adequate - You're satisfied with the number of people you know in munity .

+Why is that?

 Inadequate - You're dissatisfied with the number of people you know in the community.

+Why is that?

+Other

-- □ Other - Prefer not to say - 6.
-Other than family and friends are there other people or places which provide you with emotional support, economic support or housing support?
-If yes, please explain. - 7.
-Are you satisfied with the social service support available in this community?
-Why or why not? - 8.
-Are you originally from? (community in which interview occurring)
+Prefer not to say

+6. provid nan family and friends are there other people or places which you with emotional support, economic support or housing?
+If yes, please explain.

+7. satisfied with the social service support available in this nity?
+Why or why not?

+8. - originally from? (community in which w occurring)

 No

-If no, where are you originally from?
+lf n , where are you originally from?

-- Do you consider your home?
+\square Do you consider your home?
 (Y/N)

-- □ Yes
+□ Yes

-- Prefer not to say
+□ Prefer not to say